Butternut Squash and Black Bean Tacos

 - Corn or flour tortillas

-- Toppings (optional/to your preference): tomatoes, shredded lettuce, nonfat plain greek yogurt, pickled onions
+- Optional toppings: diced tomatoes, shredded lettuce, nonfat plain Greek yogurt, pickled onions

-- Heat up a little oil in a frying pan and pour in your rinsed black beans and the rest of the dry seasoning.
+- Heat a little oil in a pan over medium.
+Add the beans and the rest of the seasonings.

-- As the beans start to heat up, press down with your spatula to break them open and create a "refried beans" texture.
-The more you press, the softer it will be.
+- As the beans heat, press them with a spatula to break them open into a “refried” texture — the more you press, the smoother it gets.

-- Pour in your hot sauce of choice, to taste, and continue to cook until you've reached your preferred texture.
+- Stir in hot sauce to taste and cook to your preferred consistency.

 Assembly

-- Spoon the bean mixture into the tortilla and spread along bottom
+- Spread the bean mixture along the bottom of each tortilla.